risrc/docker-dev-stack/README.md

     ..
     networks:
       - proxy
-      - default # to also access the default network for communication with other containers in this project.
+      - default # to access other project containers (e.g. database)
     environment:
       VIRTUAL_HOST: my-domain.localhost
 ```

 If the service exposes only one port, this will be used by the generated nginx upstream,
 otherwise it will fall back to port `80`.

-To configure a port the `VIRTUAL_PORT` environment variable can be used.
+To configure a specific port, the `VIRTUAL_PORT` environment variable is available.
 ```
   environment:
     VIRTUAL_HOST: my-domain.localhost